-On December 4, 2014, the Company completed the acquisition of the Enchi Gold Project (the "Project") located in southwest Ghana from Red Back Mining Ghana Limited ("Red Back") and Edgewater Exploration Ltd. ("Edgewater"), a company with directors and officers in common.
+On December 4, 2014, the Company completed the acquisition of a 100% interest the Enchi Gold Project (the "Project") located in southwest Ghana from Red Back Mining Ghana Limited ("Red Back") and Edgewater Exploration Ltd. ("Edgewater"), a company with directors and officers in common.
 The Project was previously the subject of a joint venture between Red Back (49% interest) and Edgewater (51% interest).
+Red Back is a wholly owned subsidiary of Kinross Gold Corporation.